tan004/capstone/README.md

-# Flask React Project
+# OpenBelly

-This is the starter for the Flask React project.
+This is a flask-react project clone of OpenTable.

 ## Getting started